 Best Events in Europe in October

-It’s almost October, which means the glorious summer sunshine is on its way out, and fall is starting to take hold.
-This doesn’t mean that it’s any less exciting to visit Europe.
-In fact, the changing seasons means fewer crowds and better prices.
-There are also loads of great events in October that will keep you entertained.
+It’s October, which means the glorious summer sunshine is on its way out, and fall is starting to take hold.
+This doesn’t mean that Europe gets any less exciting.
+If you’re looking for things to do in Europe in the fall, there are loads of great events in October that will keep you entertained.
+Here are our favourites.

 Events in October

 Most of Oktoberfest actually takes place in September, but you can still catch the last few days of this famous event.
 It’s the world’s largest beer festival, which should be enough to have you packing your bags.
 But it’s also an extravaganza of German food, culture, and revelry.
 Book early to avoid disappointment — the city pretty much sells out months in advance.
 This year the festival runs from September 22 to October 7.